 Over the past year or so, I’ve been actively using my deck of TestSphere cards, mainly as a way of introducing people to the mindset of testing.
-Recently, however my good colleague Stu Crocker introduced me to RiskStorming – a board game which used TestSphere cards to help create a risk-based project test strategy.
+Recently, my good colleague Stu Crocker introduced me to RiskStorming – a board game which uses TestSphere cards to help create a risk-based project test strategy.

 So, with the planet gripped by World Cup fever and the Internet nearing breaking point under the load of “It’s coming home” memes, what better way to spend a rare football free day, than meeting up with a few like minded software testers and trying out the new game.

 We started by picking a System Under Test to discuss.
 With it being the World Cup we opted for VAR – the new Video Assistant Referee system which has been introduced to assist referees when making critical in-game decisions, with the help of video replays.

 We then began to identify the six most relevant blue cards (Quality Aspects) from the TestSphere deck.
 As we discussed these, it soon became apparent that we didn’t have a common understanding of exactly what we meant by the term VAR.
 This prompted us to decide upon a common definition, and to clarify the scope of the system.
 After a short discussion we ended up with the following list: